activecm/rita-legacy/Contributing.md

   * All too often code developed to meet milestones only undergoes empirical, human testing
   * We would love to see unit tests throughout RITA
-  * Currently we only have unit tests for Beacon check under analysis/beacon to see how tests can be written neatly and easily
+  * There are a few sections of this project that currently have unit tests.
   * Also when writing tests it is advisable to work backwards, start with what result you want to get and then work backwards through the code
   * When you're ready to test code run `go test ./...` from the root directory